Get the FREE one-click dictionary software for Windows

 - exsert, stretch out, put out, extend, stretch forth

-Derived forms: holds out, held out, holding out, holdouts
+Derived forms: holdouts, holds out, holding out, held out

-Type of: bargaining, cheat, defend, dispute, endure, fight, fight back, fight down, fraud, gesticulate, gesture, hold back, hold off, last, motion, negotiant, negotiator, oppose, rig, swindle, treater, wait
+Type of: bargaining, cheat, continue, defend, dispute, endure, fight, fight back, fight down, fraud, gesticulate, gesture, go along, go on, hold back, hold off, keep, last, motion, negotiant, negotiator, oppose, proceed, rig [archaic], swindle, treater, wait

 Encyclopedia: Holdout